openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 * system-maintenance

 ### machinemaintenance controller
-The machinemaintenance controller will iterate through machine CRs and reconcile identified mainteances.
+The machinemaintenance controller will iterate through machine CRs and reconcile identified maintenances.
 It will be responsible for first validating the state of the cluster prior to executing anything on a target object.
 Validating the state of the cluster will include will initially check for only is the cluster upgrading or is a maintenance already being performed.
 More use-cases can be added as seen fit.

 If the cluster fails validation (for example is upgrading), the controller will requeue the object and process it again according to its `SyncPeriod` which would currently be proposed at 60 minutes.